Marc-André ter Stegen

-Marc-André ter Stegen (/de/; born 30 April 1992) is a German professional footballer who plays as a goalkeeper for club Barcelona and the Germany national team.
+Marc-André ter Stegen (/de/; born 30 April 1992) is a German professional footballer who plays as a goalkeeper for Eredivisie club Ajax, on loan from club Barcelona, and the Germany national team.
 He is known for his reflexes, passing, and ball-playing.

-After four seasons in the Bundesliga with Borussia Mönchengladbach, making 108 league appearances, ter Stegen joined Barcelona for €12 million in 2014.
+After four seasons in the Bundesliga with Borussia Mönchengladbach, making 108 league appearances, Ter Stegen joined Barcelona for €12 million in 2014.
 He won the treble in his first season in Spain, playing for Barcelona in Copa del Rey and UEFA Champions League.

-ter Stegen represented Germany at several youth levels and made his senior international debut in 2012.
+Ter Stegen represented Germany at several youth levels and made his senior international debut in 2012.
 He was part of the German squads that reached the semi-finals of UEFA Euro 2016 and won the 2017 FIFA Confederations Cup, and was also a member of the German side that took part at the 2018 FIFA World Cup, 2022 FIFA World Cup and UEFA Euro 2024.